wdi-sg/project-1/README.md

 ---
 ## Overview
-*Tempo Shot* is a first-person-shooter game that tests your reflexes and judgement.
-Managing your inventory of ammo and grenades is key to winning.<br> Please turn on your volume while playing.
+*Tempo Shot* is a music based first-person-shooter game that tests your reflexes and judgement.
+Managing your inventory of ammo and grenades is key to winning.

+*Please turn on your volume while playing.*

 #### Objective
 Survive for *two* minutes.
 Lose all health and you lose.